 Individuals interested in applying for the GA should discuss entry requirements and recognition of prior learning from previous studies and experience with the learning provider.

-What training providers are offering this graduate apprenticeship?
+What learning providers are offering this graduate apprenticeship?

 - University of the West of Scotland